Jump to:

 • Motor Evaluation: involuntary movements, dystonia, muscle weakness, atrophy, or limited range of active motion in the involved limb(s).

-• Sensory Evaluation: A detailed sensory examination including the presence of allodynia and the anatomic pattern of any associated sensory abnormalities to light touch, deep touch, pain, and thermal stimulation.23
+• Sensory Evaluation: A detailed sensory examination including the presence of allodynia and the anatomic pattern of any associated sensory abnormalities to light touch, deep touch, pain, and thermal stimulation.16

 Imaging

 Imaging is not recommended as a diagnostic tool for diagnosing autonomically mediated pain states, however it may be helpful for ruling out other processes.
 Plain films in CRPS may show spotty osteoporotic changes at the juxta-articular parts of bones, by four to eight weeks after onset.
-Triple-phase bone scintigraphy with technetium-99m is used to diagnose CRPS with an increased tracer uptake in the mineralization phase (phase 3).
 MRI is used to exclude other disease processes.
-Thermography in the first six months may detect an increased temperature in excess of 0.9°C compared with the contralateral limb.6 Electrodiagnostic studies can be effective in localizing a nerve lesion when suspected.7
+Triple-phase bone scintigraphy (TPBS) with technetium-99m is used to diagnose CRPS with an increased tracer uptake in the mineralization phase (phase 3).
+(TPBS) provides variable accuracy and rarely changes management; it is not recommended as a screening or confirmatory test.
+Infrared thermography may help classify warm/cold phenotypes; a pragmatic side‑to‑side threshold ≈0.6°C can be used as supportive information, not as a diagnostic determinant.1,17 Electrodiagnostic studies can be effective in localizing a nerve lesion when suspected.18

 Supplemental assessment tools